shivajiva101/KlipperWrt/README.md

 - You'll be prompted to reboot: type `reboot`

-- Use these commands to download and execute the `2_script_manual.sh` script:
+- Use these commands to download and run the `2_script_manual.sh` script:

 	```
     cd ~